mjcheetham/vs-slnmon/README.md

-# vs-slnmon
+# Visual Studio Solution Monitor

-Visual Studio solution monitor
+A simple Visual Studio extension which monitors various solution-level events and logs them to a temporary file.